immmersive/codesmash-ai/right-tool-right-job.md

 We can now proceed to transform this statement into a tautology.
 We shall start with making sure that using the right tool for the right job, always implies that you get the correct outcome.
 Thus, we shall use the following statement.

-> "Use the right tool for the right job, and you will always get the right result."
+> Use the right tool for the right job, and you will always get the right result.

 Which we formalize as